renovatebot/renovate/docs/usage/configuration-options.md

 <!-- prettier-ignore -->
 !!! note
-    GitLab and Gitea implements draft status by checking whether the PR's title starts with certain strings.
+    GitLab and Gitea implement draft status by checking if the PR's title starts with certain strings.
     This means that `draftPR` on GitLab and Gitea are incompatible with the legacy method of triggering Renovate to rebase a PR by renaming the PR to start with `rebase!`.

 ## enabled